 Currently, the City's largest employers are not industries.
 SUNY Cortland (1,300 employees), Guthrie Cortland Medical Center (700), Cortland County (600), and the Cortland Enlarged City School District (500) are the largest employers.
-The largest private employer in the City is Pall Trinity Micro/Pall Trinity (500).
 The top four employers in the County are located in the City.